mrchughes/solid-project-parent/BUILD_AND_DEPLOY_GUIDE.md

 1. **Initial Context Setting**:
    ```
-   I'm building the [service name] for a Solid-based microservices system.
+   I'm building the [service name] for a PDS microservices system.
 The API spec is in the specifications/ folder.
 This service is isolated and should only communicate with other services via their published APIs, which are available through the API Registry.
-There is a detailed API Registry integration specification in specifications/api-registry-integration.md that I need to follow.
+I need to implement the API Registry integration as specified in specifications/api-registry-integration.md.
    ```

 2. **Implementation Requests**: